agathoklisx/libved/README.md

             important like all the others.
             Your planet is important.
 You really want the best for this planet as You are the keeper for this planet.
-You really want to have total control over the environment of your planet, you really want to be healthy.
+You really want to have total control over the environment of your planet, you really want your planet healthy.

             We want the same.

             And it is wise and really smart for You, to feel the same for Us.
 As the outiside of You is equally important with You.
-Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescrible structure that is the real treasure (and for you); so this is also equally important with You.
+Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescrible structure that is the real treasure (and this is for you and this is for me and this is for all); so this is also (total) equally important with You.

-            It is unthinkable important.
-As this might? is the way to an eternal - (where eternal here might translated accurately as "aenaos - αέναος", something that has no start as no end in time, it is just this) - evolve, so the way to self evolution with no real END defined - even if
+            And it is unthinkable important.
+As this might? is a way to an eternal - (where eternal here might translated accurately as "aenaos - αέναος", something that has no start as no end in time, it is just this) - evolve, so the way to self evolution with no real END defined - even if